-Bangladesh is a modern creation, but Bengal has a long history.
+Bangladesh is a modern creation, but Bengal has a long history and was the center of a rich, prosperous econmy as a result of fertile, well watered soil and a warm climate.
 The area of modern Bangladesh was included in a succession of Indian empires.
 During this era there was struggle for religious dominance between Hinduism and Buddhism.
 Eventually Islam became the dominant religion.
 Bangladesh was part of the British Raj.
 It separated from India at the time of independence (1946).
 Predomionantly Muslim areas in the northeast and northwest became Pakistan.
 Resent gradually grew in Bangladesh because the government was largely controlled by authorities in West Pakistan.
 Bangladesh separated from the West Pakistan as a result of a bloody civil war (1971).
 HBC still has very little information about boys clothing trends in Bangladesh. we suspect that they are similar to India.
 Bangladesh merchants have inquired about purchasing used American clothing.
 We also see boys wearing Muslim styles also worn in Pakistan.
 Bangladesh is a very poor country whichof course affects clothing trends.
 The tropical climate is another factor.

 Bangledesh is a modern creation, but Bengal has a long history.
 The area of modern Bangladesh was included in a succession of Indian empires.
 During this era there was struggle for religious dominance between Hinduism and Buddhism.
 Islam reached northern India (late-12th century).
 Mohammed Bakhtiar Khalzhi from Turkistan captured Bengal with only 20 men (1199).
 Northeastern India was was probably the wealthiest part of the subcontinent up till the 16th century.
 The area was ruled by Mughal viceroys.
 During the Nughal era, the arts flourished and overland trade expanded.
 The Portuguese reached India (15th century).
 This opened Bengal to maritime trade.
 This would slowky undermine Mughal power.
 Europeans began to establish trading posts.
 The Bengals ousted the Portuguese (1633).
 The British East India Company negotiated the right to build a fortified trading post in Calcutta (1690).
 As Mughal power wained, provincial autonomy increased.
 A virtually independent dynasty of the Nengal nawabs roise to power.
 One of those nawabs attacked the British enclave in Calcutta and cramed the British he was able to seize in an airless underground cellar--the Black Hole of Calcutta.
 The British retook Calcutta a year later and the British Government replaced the East India Company following the Indian Mutiny (1857).
 East India Company clerk Robert Clive found himself effectively ruling Bengal.
 When Briritain gave India its independence, Muslims wanted a separate stte.
 Bengal became East Pakistan in political union with West Pakistan (1946).
 Gradually Bengali nationalism exerted itself, especialy when politically dominant West Pakistan attemoted to make Urdu the national language.
 The Pakistani Army attemoted to reverse an election won by Bengali nationalists.
 A horific 11-day war ensued in which the Indian Army intervened.
 The result was an independent Bangladesh (1971).